anantguptadbl/python/reinforcementLearning/README.md

 ## TIC TAC TOE Simple
 I felt that i am able to make a machine learn to play TIC TAC TOE, i might then be able to teach it greater things :)

+## TIC TAC TOE Q Algorithm
+Make a machine learn to play TIC TAC TOE using the Q algorithm